-When you wanted to run Openstack on CentOS in 2015, you needed to enable EPEL to even begin an install.
+When you wanted to run Openstack on CentOS in 2015, you needed to enable RDO to even begin an install.
 The first thing this did was literally replace every single package in the install.
 That was, because CentOS at that time was literally making Debian Stale look young.

 And we see similar problems with Ubuntu LTS, for what it’s worth.
 Ubuntu LTS comes out every 2 years, and that’s kind of ok-ish, but it lasts 5 years, which is nonsensical.
 It was not, in the past.

 We have been moving to a platform based development approach, leveraging the wins from DevOps.

 “Kris, that’s corporate bullshit.”
 It’s not, though.
 Let me spell it out in plain for you.